-One of the best investments I made was to purchase an Asana for Bloggers course from my friend Matt G. (who literally lives up the street from me) for only $25.
+One of the best investments I DID make though was to purchase an Asana for Bloggers course from my friend Matt G. (who literally lives up the street from me) for only $25.
 Using his advice I was able to create an editorial calendar for my blog, and stick to it, for the entire year.

 This has led to getting into a bit of a rut with my budget and it was time for a much-needed fresh take.
 In the past I used two different money management programs — one for my personal transactions and a separate one for business ones.

-But in 2016 I started documenting all of my spending by hand, using my business partner Cait’s, Mindful Budgeting Planner.
+But in 2016 I started documenting all of my spending by hand.
 I also switched over to using credit for nearly everything and then paying the balance off at the end of each week.
 I now have a credit card for personal costs and a different credit card for business expenses.

 Much to my surprise, though, it’s one of the easiest and best strategies for managing inconsistent income I’ve ever tried.
 And trust me, I’ve tried a TON of them.

-What’s one thing you’ve done to cut back on business expenses?
+What’s one thing you’ve done to cut back on small business expenses?